Some facts and information about the Meadow Creek proposed project

 - reducing the time it takes to reclaim disturbed lands

-Suncor will work to incorporate the latest information and technology developments into the Meadow Creek project to minimize our impact on the environment.
+Depending on the results of these assessments, Suncor may work to incorporate the latest information and technology developments into the Meadow Creek East and West projects to minimize our impact on the environment.

 Suncor works with government, industry and community groups to develop a coordinated, long-term approach to address social and economic effects of oil sands development.

-Suncor’s investment in the Meadow Creek project will benefit nearby communities through:
+Suncor’s investment in both of the Meadow Creek projects will benefit nearby communities through:

 - employment opportunities

 - promotion of economic growth and contracting opportunities

 - valuable revenues for governments